-Winter is a pleasant surprise for the tourist in Tuscany.
-It is cold and it may rain, but compared to other European cities the weather is normally quite mild.
-Winter is an open invitation to less crowds, new flavours, special treats and a wonderful opportunity to discover Tuscany’s amazing landscapes with its flashy seasonal colors.
+Winter is an open invitation to enjoy less crowds, new flavours, special treats and a wonderful opportunity to discover Tuscany’s amazing landscapes with its flashy seasonal colors.

-Winter is absolutely the season for indulging in the city center lifestyle
+Winter is absolutely the season for indulging in the city lifestyle

-The streets of Pisa, Florence and Siena are full of local color especially with Carnivale in full swing creating an exciting stage for losing yourself in the fantasy of the season.
-But that's not all, the winter months give you a peek at the genuine Tuscan lifestyle because this is when you'll see the Tuscans out and about enjoying the quieter atmophere of their beloved cities.
+The streets of Pisa, Florence and Siena are full of local color especially with Carnevale in full swing creating an exciting stage for losing yourself in the fantasy of the season.
+But that's not all, the winter months give you a peek at the genuine Tuscan lifestyle because this is when you'll see the Tuscans out and about enjoying the quieter atmosphere of their beloved cities.

-PS I wholeheartedly suggest testing severala few before you settle on just one cafe!
+P.S.
+I wholeheartedly suggest testing several before you settle on just one café!

-The best thing about cafe people watching in winter, it is so guilt free you don’t feel like you are missing out on anything because it is so cozy, pleasant and warm.
+The best thing about café people watching in winter, it is so guilt free and you don’t feel like you are missing out on anything because it is so cozy, pleasant and warm.
 Enjoy lots of thick hot chocolates too, they seem more like pudding that a drink!

 For those staying a bit further south in the Val d’Orcia, you can find skiing and snowshoe hiking opportunities in the Monte Amiata area.
 Though on a much smaller scale, it is just the right place for beginners to try out the slippery slopes.
 Equipped for all levels, you will find over 10 Km of ski runs, 2 chairlifts, 10 T-bar lifts and 2 cross-country ski trails.

-And it’s not just about the skiing because you will find cross-country, walks with snowshoes, trips in snowmobiles, snowboarding and hiking on the snow.
+And it’s not just about the skiing because you will find cross-country skiing, walks with snowshoes, trips in snowmobiles, snowboarding and hiking on the snow.

-Winter sales - saldi - start in January and everything gets its price slashed.
+Winter sales - saldi - start in January (around first weekend of the month) and everything gets its price slashed.
 Though you can still go to the outlet stores such as The Mall, you will find that the smaller shops and specialty boutiques in the city centers will offer very competitive sales.
 It is definitely a battle for your business and when the products are gone (there are no rain checks), there are no more... first come, first served.

 So bring an extra empty bag and work on filling it up while you are on vacation.